-- In case, if you and your partner is a known carrier of any genetic disorder such as Cystic Fibrosis.
+- In case, you and your partner a known carriers of any genetic disorder such as Cystic Fibrosis.

 The above are the main reasons for having an Invasive Prenatal Testing.

 Amniocentesis can detect certain neural tube defects such as Spina Bifida, and Anencephaly.
 This test is considered the most accurate way to determine the baby’s gender before birth.
-It is very rare of using the amniocentesis prenatal testing in the third trimester.
-It can also determine, are baby’s lungs mature enough for delivery.
+It is very rare to use amniocentesis prenatal testing in the third trimester.
+It can also determine, whether are baby’s lungs mature enough for delivery.

 CVS is very useful in identifying chromosomal problems such as Down syndrome, and also other genetic disorders such as Cystic Fibrosis.
 Tay-Sachs diseases, and Sickle Cell Anemia.
 It can also identify disorders that are linked to one sex such as Muscular Dystrophy.
 But, CVS prenatal tests do no detect open neural tube defects such as Spina Bifida.